dashakrolik/Idealists-client/README.md

 - User dashboard
 - Sumbit a new idea
 - Patent check
+- Comment on your patent results

 - Investor login
 - Investor dashboard
-- Match investors with ideas only relevant to the industry they are interested in
+- Match investors with ideas only relevant to the industries they are interested in
+- Investor comments on relevant ideas

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).